ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

 FCIMC options
 -------------

+**HISTDETS** [iWriteHistEvery]

+    This option will histogram the spawned wavevector, averaged over all previous iterations.
+    It scales horrifically and can only be done for small systems which can be diagonalized.
+    It requires a diagonalization initially to work.
+It can write out the average wavevector every iWriteHistEvery.
+    If done, SymDets will also be written out, containing the exact wavevector in the same format from the diagonalization.

 **AUTOCORR** [NoACDets(2)] [NoACDets(3)] [NoACDets(4)]
     This is a parallel FCIMC option.
 It will output the histogrammed occupation number for certain determinants every iteration.
 This is so that a seperate standalone ACF program can be used on it.